 11. Wear More Sustainable Clothing

 Wearing thrifted wedding attire isn't for everybody, but there are some great options out there.
 You can find killer tuxes and wedding dresses at vintage clothing stores, and some brides may also want to wear a dress or veil that's been handed down.
-If none of that works out, you can always rent tuxes for the groom and groomsmen instead of buying them, and choose an ethical dressmaker for the bride.Planning for your eco-friendly wedding starts with picking out the right wedding rings.
+If none of that works out, you can always rent tuxes for the groom and groomsmen instead of buying them, and choose an ethical dressmaker for the bride.Making your wedding more eco-friendly is possible with any type or style of wedding.
+Take our wedding style quiz for some inspiration!
+And remember, having an eco-friendly wedding also means having eco-friendly wedding rings.
 Part of our mission at Rustic and Main is to use sustainably-sourced materials with a rich American history.
-Send us an email at firstname.lastname@example.org to learn more about the materials we use and get started designing your own custom wedding ring.
+Message our live chat team to learn more about the materials we use and get started designing your own custom wedding ring.